saml212/caddy/README.md

 ## Prerequisites

-- Python 3.9 or higher
+- Python 3.10 or higher (required for MCP tools)
 - FreeCAD with MCP server enabled
 - Google Cloud account (for Vertex AI) or Google AI API key